nakajima/httpsify/README.md

 # Intro
-a transparent HTTPS termination proxy using letsencrypt with auto certification renewal, you may need to read more about LetsEncrypt from [here](https://letsencrypt.org/),
+a transparent HTTPS terminator for letsencrypt with auto certification renewal, you may need to read more about LetsEncrypt from [here](https://letsencrypt.org/)

 # How it works ?
 httpsify is a https reverse proxy ...